learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Survey result histograms for countable questions now show the entire possible range of answers.
 - The ``top_classes`` page for program surveys works again.
 - Fixed survey dumps in cases where survey names had certain forbidden characters.
+- All per-class survey results are now shown on the admin survey review page (before only numerical questions were shown).
+Also cleaned up the HTML and PDF versions of the admin survey review page, made them prettier, and made it possible to filter the HTML survey results to a particular teacher.

 Theme changes
 ~~~~~~~~~~~~~